Andhalaya/Chelombus/README.md

 - Add support for txt and other file typess
 - Think of better output type than pd.DataFrame: options Parquet, HDF5,
 - Mkdir output in output_generator.py
-- Add directory to save log output s
+- Add directory to save log outputs
+- Add argparser to set the dimensions of the cube? e.g. -dim 10 -> 10x10x10 -dim 100 -> 100x100x100